Hodge theory on Cheeger spaces

 It is very difficult to analyze $\calD_{\max}$ for operators on a stratified space directly.
 Instead, we proceed inductively.
 If $\hat X$ has depth $k$, assume that `good' boundary conditions have already been chosen at the strata $Y^1, \ldots, Y^{k-1}$ of depth less than $k$.
 We study the `partially minimal' and `partially maximal' domains obtained by imposing these boundary conditions at the lower depth strata and applying the general definitions above at the stratum $Y^k$ of depth $k$.
 Functions (or sections) in this partially maximal domain which satisfy $Lu = 0$ (or $Lu = f$ for $f \in L^2$) have partial asymptotic expansions at $Y^k$, the coefficients of which can be regarded as the Cauchy data of $u$.
 A choice of good boundary conditions at $Y^k$ consists of imposing appropriate conditions on these Cauchy data; in this paper we shall only impose local algebraic conditions on these Cauchy data, but more generally one could impose nonlocal (e.g.\ pseudodifferential) conditions.
 A refined analysis of more general boundary value problem of this type on spaces with simple edge singularities (i.e.\ on depth $1$ spaces) is carried out in \cite{Mazzeo-Vertman}, and in a series of articles by Krainer and Mendoza, \cite{Krainer-Mendoza:Kernel, Krainer-Mendoza2, Krainer-Mendoza3, Gil-Krainer-Mendoza:Wedge}.

 As noted earlier, we shall make a set of structural assumptions on the operator $L$, and for the sake of exposition, we introduce these assumptions gradually, once we have provided motivation and suitable notation.
-Our first of these is the \begin{assume}[$\cD_{\max}(L)$ is localizable] Suppose that $u \in \calD_{\max}(L)$, i.e.\ $u \in L^2(\hat X;E)$ and $Lu \in L^2(\hat X;F)$.
-If $q$ is a point in a singular stratum of $\hat X,$ then there is a smooth function $\chi$ supported in a distinguished neighborhood of $q$, with $\chi \equiv 1$ in a smaller neighborhood of $q,$ such that $L(\chi u) \in L^2(\hat X;F).$ \end{assume} We define the notion of distinguished neighbourhoods later.
-We showed in \cite{ALMP} that Assumption~\ref{assump1} holds for the de Rham operator.
-The same argument extends easily to show that it also holds for any Dirac-type operator associated to an $\iie$ metric, as defined below.
+For the first of these, let us say that a domain is {\bf localizable} if it is closed under multiplication by functions in